planetoftheweb/bootstrap4/slides/08_07-Modals.md

 - `modal-title`
 - `modal-dialog-centered`
+- `modal-dialog-scrollable`
 - `data-dismiss="modal"`

 > > Speaker Notes:

 1. If you are using a title you can use modal-title to identify the title.
+1. Modals are horizontally centered, but if you want them to be vertically centered as well, just add a modal-dialog-centered class.
+1. If you have a lot of content you can even add a `modal-dialog-scrollable` class to allow for content to scroll.
-2. the data-dismiss modal allows you to have an element that closes the modal.
+1. the data-dismiss modal allows you to have an element that closes the modal.

 ---